 Ensuring iCloud Syncing Is Enabled

-If recordings are missing, check whether iCloud syncing is turned on in System Settings > iCloud > Voice Memos.
+If recordings are missing, check if iCloud syncing is turned on in System Settings > iCloud > Voice Memos.

 Restoring from a Backup

-If voice memos were lost due to system issues, restore them using Time Machine or other backup solutions.
+If you lost voice memos because of system issues, restore them using Time Machine or other backup solutions.

 Recover Lost Voice Memos with Data Recovery Software

-When some voice memos cannot be found anywhere, these files might be deleted by mistake or lost due to unknown issues.
+If you cannot found some voice memos anywhere, you may deleted or lost the files for unknown issues.
 In such cases, you can still get back the missing voice memos.

 Donemax Data Recovery for Mac